-CARE Sri Lanka was established in 1950 with a focus on food security and maternal and child health.
-Today, we work to address the root causes of poverty and marginalization of vulnerable groups by building the skills of communities and promoting good governance within both government and community organizations.
+CARE’s work in Sri Lanka began with a focus on food security and maternal and child health.
+Today, we work to address the root causes of poverty and the marginalization of vulnerable groups by building communities’ skills and promoting good governance within government and community organizations.
+We work with poor rural communities, conflict-affected populations and plantation workers.
+Our programs focus on peacebuilding, sustainable livelihoods, gender equality, emergency preparedness and disaster risk reduction.
+We also work to address gender-based violence through training, awareness-raising and supporting women’s action groups.

 Following the 2004 Indian Ocean tsunami, CARE expanded its work to support tsunami survivors in seven of the worst-affected districts.